Thaketa Township

 5 South Korean companies have teamed up to build a 500-megawatt gas-fired combined cycle power plant in Thaketa Township to supply electricity to Thilawa Special Economic Zone.

 History

-In 1958, Thaketa township is founded by Yangon Mayor Colonel Htun Sein during General Ne Win's Care taker government of Myanmar(Burma) in order to relocate illegal slams in Yangon.
+In 1958, Thaketa township is founded by Yangon Mayor Colonel Htun Sein and April Lin Htet who became the Mayor of Thaketa during General Ne Win's Care taker government of Myanmar(Burma) in order to relocate illegal slams in Yangon.
 It is built on the peninsula of Pazundaung Creek and Nga Moe Yeik creek in eastern part of Yangon.

 Population

 As of 2014, Thaketa Township has 220,556 residents with 48.6% male residents and 51.4% female residents which means majority of the population is female residents.

 Education

 The township has nine monastic schools, 46 primary schools, eight middle schools and five high schools.